 NU to close campuses to all but certain employees who must be physically present

-The University of Nebraska has closed its campuses to all employees effective Wednesday except for those designated as having to be physically present on campus.
+The University of Nebraska has closed its campuses to all employees except for those designated as having to be physically present on campus.

 Employees have until Friday to arrange the transition, according to a statement released Tuesday evening.